Type 1 Diabetes, Insulin Pumps & Sensors

 Insulin Pump Education Program

-An Insulin Pump is a medical device used mainly by people with Type 1 Diabetes to deliver their insulin.
-It is an alternative to multiple daily injections using syringes or pens.
+An insulin pump is a medical device used primarily by people with Type 1 diabetes.
+It serves as an advanced alternative to multiple daily injections of insulin using a syringe or pen.

 Insulin pumps are becoming increasingly popular.
 However, it is important to know how to use the pump properly to avoid problems or address them if they occur.